 ’Cause it ugly.

-Perhaps one day we will have lovely little kitten heels that beautifully engineered.
+Perhaps one day we will have lovely little kitten heels that are beautifully engineered.
 Sexy stilettoes you can walk in without having to fucking practice.
 Platforms you can catch a train in (haha, pun!) without throwing an ankle.

 Till then however, I will just have to do everything Fred Astaire did, backwards and in Vans.